Is Covid Anxiety a Thing: How to Fight Anxiety During the Pandemic

 Learning about COVID-19 for the first time may feel like a distant memory.
 Early on, medical professionals knew very little about the virus or what lay ahead.
 The rapid spread and subsequent lockdown, restrictions on travel, mask mandates, and social distancing were jarring.
 In addition, the hundreds of millions of confirmed cases, millions of deaths, and billions of vaccine doses have created a very real and scary experience for so many of us across the globe.

 It’s not surprising, then, that the pandemic has had a sweeping and negative impact on our mental health.
 In January 2021, the number of US adults reporting symptoms of anxiety and depression had quadrupled since pre-pandemic 2019.

-The negative psychological effects are impacting people from all backgrounds, though there is a disproportionate impact on Black and Latino adults compared to White adults and essential workers compared to non-essential workers.
-In addition, fifty-six percent of young adults (ages 18 to 24), many of whom have had to complete their schooling from home and have experienced a loss of income, report symptoms of anxiety and depression while nearly half of women and 40% of men with children have also reported these symptoms.
+The negative psychological effects impact people from all backgrounds.
+However, there is a disproportionate impact on Black and Latino adults compared to White adults and essential workers compared to non-essential workers.
+In addition, 56% of young adults (ages 18 to 24), many of whom have had to complete their schooling from home and have experienced a loss of income, report symptoms of anxiety and depression, while nearly half of the women and 40% of men with children have also reported these symptoms.

 In addition to anxiety and depression, health impacts as a result of the worry and stress due to the coronavirus include: